-After October 1789 the royal court continued to operate at the Tuileries, as it had at Versailles.
-It was still attended by nobles and foreign dignitaries; it maintained many of its rituals and retained at least some of its grandeur.
-There was no serious opposition to this in the National Constituent Assembly: the deputies thought it important to maintain a grand royal court, to impress foreign visitors and uphold national prestige.
+After October 1789, the royal court continued to operate at the Tuileries as it had at Versailles.
+The king still attended by nobles and foreign dignitaries; his court maintained many of its rituals and at least some of its grandeur.
+There was no serious opposition to this in the National Constituent Assembly: the deputies thought it important to maintain a grand royal court to impress foreign visitors and uphold national prestige.
 Nevertheless, the Assembly spent weeks discussing cuts to royal spending.
 In consultation with the king, the assembly voted to cut spending on the royal household to 25 million livres, a reduction of around 15-20 million livres from the old civil list.
-The king retained ownership of several larger palaces and land holdings, most notably Versailles, Saint-Cloud and Fountainebleau, while others were sold to alleviate the national debt.
+The king retained ownership of several larger palaces and land holdings, most notably Versailles, Saint-Cloud and Fontainebleau, while others were sold to alleviate the national debt.
 These cuts satisfied most in the Assembly, though they did not go far enough for the radical political clubs and sans culottes of Paris.

 From the autumn of 1789, Louis XVI lived as a virtual prisoner in the Tuileries.
 According to Lafayette, a regular visitor to the palace, the only sign the king was not free was the fact he no longer went hunting.
 Louis’ surroundings were comfortable and extravagant; he was attended by dozens of servants and courted on by foreigners and nobles.
 But for all this, Louis was a captive.
-His presence in the capital was a focal point for Parisian mobs and, occasionally, their exuberance spilled over into confrontation.
-On February 28th 1791 a group of 400 noblemen, hearing rumours that an attack on the king’s life was imminent, took up arms and entered the Tuileries to protect him.
+His presence in the capital was a focal point for Parisian mobs and occasionally their exuberance manifested as confrontation.
+On February 28th 1791, a group of 400 noblemen, hearing rumours that an attack on the king’s life was imminent, took up arms and entered the Tuileries to protect him.
 A standoff between the noblemen and a growing crowd of sans culottes developed and threatened to erupt into violence.
-The nobles were eventually disarmed by Lafayette and sent home at the king’s order.
+The nobles were eventually disarmed by Lafayette and sent home at the king’s command.
 This journée became known as the ‘Day of Daggers’ or the ‘Poignard conspiracy’.
-Several weeks later, in April, another working-class mob gathered at the gates of the Tuileries, blocking the royal family’s carriage and preventing them departing for their summer residence at Saint-Cloud.
+Several weeks later, in April, another working-class mob gathered at the gates of the Tuileries, blocking the royal family’s carriage and preventing a departure for their summer residence at Saint-Cloud.
 This confrontation confirmed the king’s status as a prisoner in the Tuileries.
 It was probably the tipping point in his decision to flee Paris in June.

 “We were obliged to stay there and listen to all the insults that these wretches said to us as they passed.
 A half-clothed woman dared to come to the table with a bonnet rouge in her hand and my mother was forced to let her place it on her son’s head.
 As for us, we were obliged to put cockades on our heads.
 It was, as I have said, about eight o’clock when this dreadful procession of rioters ceased to pass and we were able to rejoin my father and aunt.”

-These outrages against the king and his family, as well as Louis’ polite and courageous response, won the royals a measure of sympathy and respect – but this was not to last.
+These outrages against Louis XVI and his family, along with the king’s polite and courageous response, won the royals a measure of sympathy and respect.
+This was not to last.
 By late July 1792, the situation in Paris had deteriorated further.
 Economic conditions remained dire and were exacerbated by the threat of foreign invasion.
-On July 25th 1792 the Duke of Brunswick issued his notorious war manifesto, promising to wreak vengeance on Paris if the king or his family came to any harm.
-On the streets of the capital, rabble-rousing journalists like Jean-Paul Marat and Camille Desmoulins whipped up anger towards the king, Lafayette, Bailly, the Legislative Assembly and the still-moderate Paris Commune.
+On July 25th 1792, the Duke of Brunswick issued his notorious war manifesto, threatening to wreak vengeance on Paris if the king or his family came to any harm.
+On the streets of the capital, rabble-rousing journalists like Jean-Paul Marat and Camille Desmoulins whipped up anger towards the king, Lafayette, Jean-Sylvain Bailly, the Legislative Assembly and the still-moderate Paris Commune.
 By the first days of August, Paris was filled with rumours about the fate of the king.
 Some believed the Austrians and Prussians were about to stage a daring raid to rescue Louis and his family from the Tuileries.
 Others believed the king was plotting to flee to Rouen.

 By dawn on August 10th, a crowd of several thousand people was massing outside the Tuileries.
 Newcomers arrived so quickly from the sections that according to one news report 25 people were killed in the crush.
 Most of the crowd were carrying some kind of weapon: guns, sabres, pikes, daggers, scythes, iron bars and pieces of wood.
 After surveying the situation, the king concluded that it was impossible to defend the palace without slaughtering thousands of Parisians.
 Leaving orders with the guard, Louis and his family walked across the Tuileries garden and took refuge in the Legislative Assembly building.
 Back inside the palace, rebellious soldiers and civilians breached the palace gates and poured into the Tuileries courtyard.
 Exactly happened next is a matter of dispute.
 Whatever the cause, members of the mob and advancing fédérés engaged in a pitched battle with the Swiss Guard.
 The Swiss held them off until around midday when their ammunition ran out and they were overrun.